Antony-Godwin24/Question-Paper-Generator/README.md

     ```

 2.  **Configure Database**
-    -   Create a MySQL database named `QnPaper`.
+    -   Ensure MongoDB is running locally on the default port `27017`.
-    -   The application is configured to create tables automatically (`ddl-auto=update`).
+    -   The application will automatically create the necessary database (`question-paper-generator`) and collections.

 3.  **Environment Variables**
     -   This project uses a `.env` file to manage secrets.